microprediction/microactors-causality/README.md

 This repository uses GitHub Actions and Tigramite to maintain causality information and plots.

+### What this does

+   1. Tests the current version of Tigramite package on github (not PyPI which is currently broken)
+   2. Creates pretty pictures

 ### Intended usage

 You can retrieve data directly from JSON files in [/data](https://github.com/microprediction/microactors-causality/tree/main/data).
 Should you wish to create your